-Upon taking ownership of the assets of the ailing company in March, Michael together with brother John Chow and Inno Capital business partner Clint Webber, declared they’d transform Stonewood from the country’s number three group home builder to number one within three years.
+Upon taking ownership of the assets of the ailing company in March, Michael together with brother John Chow and Inno Capital business partner Clint Webber declared they’d transform Stonewood from the country’s number three group home builder to number one within three years.

-They view the Lions sponsorship as one of a range of high profile marketing initiatives that will progressively be rolled out during 2016.
+They view the Lions sponsorship as one of a range of high-profile marketing initiatives that will progressively be rolled out during 2016.

 “This is our home team – so this is a very, very proud moment.
 Our family emigrated from Hong Kong to Wellington when I was 8 and John was 13.
-We built our business from here running our parents food takeaway shop on Courtenay Place, Wellington and saving hard for a deposit to buy our first commercial property in our early 20s.”
+We built our business from here running our parent’s food takeaway shop on Courtenay Place, Wellington and saving hard for a deposit to buy our first commercial property in our early 20s.”

 Traditionally the Lions are one of the most viewed teams during the provincial rugby season.
 They roar into action with Mitre 10 Cup on August 20 playing Hawke’s Bay in the opening round.

-The team will also attract a lot of attention playing both away and in home Westpac Stadium games against rivals like Taranaki, Waikato, North Harbour, Bay of Plenty and Southland.
+The team will also attract a lot of attention playing both away and in-home Westpac Stadium games against rivals like Taranaki, Waikato, North Harbour, Bay of Plenty and Southland.

-The sponsorship deal will ensure the Stonewood Homes name continues to attract strong recognition around the country as the home builder works to speed up building systems and processes at a time of a house shortage within New Zealand.
+The sponsorship deal will ensure the Stonewood Homes name continues to attract strong recognition around the country as the home builder works to speed up building systems and processes at a time of a housing shortage within New Zealand.

 The deal comes just after the 100 days anniversary of Stonewood’s new ownership, a period of real achievement for the company’s network of franchises extending from Whangarei to Invercargill and includes the busy main centres.

-As a family the Chows appreciate the atmosphere a sporting team like the Lions can bring both for individuals within the rugby franchise but also to the Wellington province as a whole.
+As a family, the Chows appreciate the atmosphere a sporting team like the Lions can bring both for individuals within the rugby franchise but also to the Wellington province as a whole.